dekuNukem/duckyPad/duckyscript3_beta_test.md

 ----

-# UNDER CONSTRUCTION!!!!!!1 COMING SOON!!!!!!!!!!
+# UNDER CONSTRUCTION!!!!!!1 information might not be complete or accurate until its done!!!!!1234567890

 Welcome to **duckyScript 3** beta test!

 DS3 was released by [Hak5](https://docs.hak5.org/hak5-usb-rubber-ducky/) in late 2022, with new features and improved capabilities.

-Major work had to be done to port it to duckyPad, but I'm glad to announce it's (mostly) finished!
+Major work was done to implement it on duckyPad, but I'm glad to announce it's (mostly) finished!

 ## What's New